 New Visions Program

 Ho’opono’s New Visions Program became a reality on November 1, 2002.
 It is a required curriculum of effective blindness skills methods and techniques leading to increased self-confidence, empowerment and competitive employment.
-Generally, students are enrolled in program classes that run from 6 to 9 months.
-This approximate time period is flexible and students may be given additional skill-building time if it is necessary.
+Generally, students are enrolled in program classes that runs approximately 12 months.
+This time period is flexible and students may be given additional skill-building time if it is necessary.
 Program students commit to full-time participation.
 Participating in classes on site at Ho’opono affords shared experiences as well as peer mentoring and support.
 Sleep shades or learning shades serve as a tool for learning various skills without the use of residual vision.

 Ho’opono leases several nearby apartments where students may reside during their program training.
 While living at the apartments, practicing the New Visions program skills helps students to learn faster and in totality.